danielnaab/wunderdog/content/testimonials/sara-petzold.md

 signees:
 image: sara-petzold.png
 dog: Milo
-issues: Family pack structure, manners, fearful aggression, desensitization
+issues: Fear-based issues, manners, lack of exposure
 ---

 I got Lynn Wunderli’s business card from Camp K-9 while I was musing to staff about how to endure the coming teen months of my Giant Schnauzer Milo.
 Milo is a very sweet dog, and I have had Giant Schnauzers before so I am familiar with their energy level, but I have always gotten them at an older age, and there has always been another dog in the house to help with the training.
 Not the case with Milo.